inbrainai/inBrainSurveys_SDK/README.md

 ## Ad Hoc inBrain Functions

+**setInBrain(apiClientID: String, apiSecret: String, isS2S: Bool)**
 **setInBrain(apiClientID: String, apiSecret: String, isS2S: Bool, userID: String)**
-* Ensure this is being called from the InBrain.shared singleton reference
+* Initial config of InBrain SDK

+**set(userID: String?)**
+* Provides and app userID to InBrain SDK;
+* If no **userID** provided - **UIDevice.current.identifierForVendor** will be used instead.

 **setInBrainValuesFor(sessionID: String, dataOptions: [[String : Any]]?)**
-* Available dataOptions keys "age" & "gender"
+* Supported dataOptions keys "age" & "gender"

 **showSurveys()**
+**showSurveys(from viewController: UIViewController)**
-* Presents the InBrain WebView with your set values as authentication credentials
+* Presents the InBrain WebView with configuration, provided before.
-* Ensure this is being called from the InBrain.shared singleton reference
+* Please, note:  SDK should be configured before showing the surveys, or it will have no effect.

 **getRewards() (Useful for server less app)**
-* InBrainDelegate must be set and implementation of inBrainRewardsReceived(rewardsArray: [InBrainReward]) function must be available to receive reward data
+* InBrainDelegate must be set and implementation of inBrainRewardsReceived(rewardsArray: [InBrainReward]) function must be available to receive reward data.
 * Stand alone function to explicitly call for rewards within the app code

 **confirmRewards(txIDArray: [Int]) (Useful for server less app)**